wlsf82/backstop-config/README.md

 ## Tests' setup

+## Tests' setup

-Before running the tests, make a copy of the file [`test/backstopSettings.js`](./test/backstopSettings.js) exactly as it is, and make a copy of the file [`test/sampleRelativePaths.js`](./test/sampleRelativePaths.js) and name it as `test/relativePaths.js`, then update their values accordingly (follow the instructions in the comments of each file).
+Copy of the files [`test/backstopSettings.js`](./test/backstopSettings.js), and [`test/relativePaths.js`](./test/sampleRelativePaths.js) to your compouter (inside the `test` directory of your project, considering the `test` directory is located in the root level of the project), then update their values accordingly (follow the instructions in the comments of each file).

-> Note that both files are located inside the `test` directory.
+> If the `test` directory doesn't exist, create it before copying the files into it.

-> In case of using these tests in your own project, copy also the npm scripts section from [`package.json`](./package.json) to your own `package.json` file.
+Next, copy the npm scripts section from [`package.json`](./package.json) to your own `package.json` file.

 > If you use Windows operational system, take a look at the [`NPM_SCRIPT_UPDATE_FOR_WINDOWS.md`](./NPM_SCRIPT_UPDATE_FOR_WINDOWS.md) file.